 How much do I increase?

-Unlike aerobic conditioning where duration and intensity is increased by 10%, increases in the weight you lift aren't prescribed with such precision, partly because muscle groups vary so much in size and strength, and partly because of the practical matter of the weights available at the gym.
-Typically you increase to whatever dumbbell is next on the rack (or plate on a weight machine), and so if you're lifting 12 pounds with biceps curls, then the next dumbbell available is usually 15 pounds.
+Increases in the weight you lift aren't prescribed with generalized precision, partly because muscle groups vary so much in size and strength, and partly because of the practical matter of the weights available at the gym.
+Typically, you increase to whatever dumbbell is next on the rack (or plate on a weight machine), and so if you're lifting 12 pounds with biceps curls, then the next dumbbell available is usually 15 pounds.
 There is an option to increase in smaller increments with dumbbells by using an accessory called a donut, a magnetic 1¼ pound weight that attaches to the end of the dumbbell (they come in other weights besides 1¼ pounds as well).
 Weight machines have half weights for the same purpose.
 Ask your gym manager to purchase donuts if they don't have them.

 Dumbbells and barbells are free weights.
 They are "free," or untethered, unlike a weight machine where the weight stack is connected by cables to cams and pulleys and only move in one direction.
 There are advantages to both styles of lifting.

-2. There are some exercises you can do with a machine that you can't do with a dumbbell.
-For instance, cable rows would be difficult to replicate with free weights.
-You could do bent over dumbbell rows, but they won't be quite the same.
+- There are some exercises you can do with a machine that you can't do with a dumbbell.
+For instance, cable rows (on a rowing machine) would be difficult to replicate with free weights.
+You could do bent-over dumbbell rows, but they won't be quite the same.
 For my money, cable rows feel smoother than any exercise in the gym!
 The cable machine is freestanding or bolted to a wall and you usually sit to use it.
 From the seated position, you reach for the cable (there are several different handles) and pull as if you are rowing a boat.
 The handles can be straps, V-bar, or a straight bar.
 The wider the grip the more you will use your lats (muscles in the back that give swimmers that big V-shape); the narrower the grip the more you will use the rhomboids (muscles between the shoulder blades).